mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 With functions as first class citizens we can create structures like this:

 typealias Output = (Int) -> Int

-typealias Input = (Int, String, float) -> Bool func doSomething(Input) -> (SomeType) { }
+typealias Input = (Int, String, float) -> Bool

+func doSomething(Input) -> (SomeType) { }

+A final property with functions is that they fit very well with multicore architectures, as we can execute them in their own threads in a safe way.
+Swift provides as an example a library called the Grand Dispatch that make concurrent programming using mulicore's a simpler feat than raw threads programming has proved to be.

 Entities are defined as objects known defined by their identity and their lineage.
 They are most often best implemented as a reference type (class).
 Their identity should come from their standing in the business, and they should just conform to a protocol as illustrated below.

 struct Identity {}

 Protocol Entity {

 	func ==(Entity) -> Bool

 }

 class Well: Identity {

 	func  ==(Entity) -> Bool { .. }

 }

 Value objects on the other hand are just values, and can be implemented using class, struct, enumeration, tuple and function.
 This mean that we have a much richer toolkit when designing them than we had back in 2003 and its something we need to dig into and develop good design practices for.